-- Enrollment is based on a first come, first serve basis by the date received of your completed application packet and when we have an ES with space available in your geographic zip code area.
+- Enrollment is first come, first serve based on the date received of completed applications and when we have an ES with space available in each geographic zip code service area.

 I would like to talk to a live person about your schools.
 Is there a person I can call?